Gender in English: Decline of grammatical gender

 While inflectional reduction seems to have been incipient in the English language itself, some theories suggest that it was accelerated by contact with Old Norse, especially in northern and midland dialects.
-This correlates with the geographical extent of the Viking Danelaw in the late 9th and early 10th centuries; for almost a century Norse constituted a prestige language with regard to the southern Northumbrian and east Mercian dialects of Old English.
+This correlates with the geographical extent of the Viking Danelaw in the late 9th and early 10th centuries: for almost a century Norse constituted a prestige language with regard to the southern Northumbrian and east Mercian dialects of Old English.

-By the 11th century, the role of grammatical gender in Old English was beginning to decline.
-The Middle English of the 13th century was in transition to the loss of a gender system.
-One element of this process was the change in the functions of the words the and that (then spelt þe and þat; see also Old English determiners): previously these had been non-neuter and neuter forms respectively of a single determiner, but in this period the came to be used generally as a definite article and that as a demonstrative; both thus ceased to manifest any gender differentiation.
+By the 11th century, the role of grammatical gender in Old English was beginning to decline: the Middle English of the 13th century was in transition to the loss of a gender system.
+One element of this process was the change in the functions of the words the and that (then spelt þe and þat; see also Old English determiners): previously these had been non-neuter and neuter forms respectively of a single determiner, but in this period the came to be used generally as a definite article and that as a demonstrative: both thus ceased to manifest any gender differentiation.
 The loss of gender classes was part of a general decay of inflectional endings and declensional classes by the end of the 14th century.

 Gender loss began in the north of England; the south-east and the south-west Midlands were the most linguistically conservative regions, and Kent retained traces of gender in the 1340s.
 Late 14th-century London English had almost completed the shift away from grammatical gender, and Modern English retains no morphological agreement of words with grammatical gender.

 Modern English

 Gender is no longer an inflectional category in Modern English.
 Traces of the Old English gender system are found in the system of pronouns.
-Nonetheless, Modern English assumes a "natural" interpretation of gender affiliation, which is based on the sex, gender identity, or perceived sexual characteristics, of the pronoun's referent.
+Nonetheless, Modern English assumes a "natural" interpretation of gender affiliation, which is based on the sex, or perceived sexual characteristics, of the pronoun's referent.
 Exceptions to this generality are few and debatable, for example anaphoric she referring to ships, machines, and countries (see below).
 Another manifestation of natural gender that continues to function in English is the use of certain nouns to refer specifically to persons or animals of a particular sex: widow/widower, postman/postwoman etc.

 Linguist Benjamin Whorf described grammatical gender in English as a covert grammatical category.
 He argued that gender as a property inherent in nouns (rather than in their referents) is not entirely absent from modern English, citing given names such as "Jane" and words like "daughter", which are normally paired with gendered pronouns even if the speaker does not know the person being referred to.
 Linguist Robert A. Hall Jr. argued that these are simply examples of natural gender and not grammatical gender, as daughters are always female and people named Jane are overwhelmingly likely to be female.
 Moreover, if a person named Jane is a man, there is nothing grammatically incorrect with saying "Jane is bringing his friends over."